 Dear Stoma (clever nickname yet to be determined),

-If I didn’t already talk about my digestive track enough, you’ve caused me to annoy the hell out of people by talking about it even more.
+If I wasn't public about my digestive track enough, you’ve caused me to annoy the hell out of people by talking about it even more.
 I thought that was nearly impossible.
-I already enjoyed talking about poop and farts enough, but now I get to do so medically.
-Without a strong spirit and sense of humor this relationship would be impossible.
+I already joked about poop and farts but now I get to do so medically.
+Without a strong spirit and sense of humor, this relationship would be impossible.

 To others, the leftover scars may be shocking, but to me they’re barely noticeable.
-It’s almost like when the kid realizes he doesn’t see Mel Gibson’s imperfections anymore in “The Man Without A Face.”
+It’s almost like in “The Man Without A Face” when the kid realizes he doesn’t see Mel Gibson’s imperfections anymore.
 I wouldn’t want them to disappear because they tell a story in themselves and remind me of how hard I’ve fought through all of this.

 Finally, the biggest thing I can admit is, frankly, you saved my life.
 Without you being placed, I know deep down that I wouldn’t be here.
-To this point you’ve allowed me to get back to the full, abundantly joyful life that I had previous to being riddled with worry of what digestive issue I would deal with.
-You’ve brought loved ones even closer to me, and have given me the opportunity to help others and advocate.
+When previously riddled with IBD, all I felt was sick and worried but you’ve allowed me to get back into a full, abundantly joyful life.

 Thanks for everything,